notesbytom/notesbytom/linux/wsl_notes.md

 * Set enabled=1 for any repo you want to use.
 * `crb` is the Code Ready Builder repo formerly called "powertools."
   * After enabling crb, then add EPEL if desired: `microdnf install epel-release`
+  * EPEL contains the larger `ansible` package with more collections than ansible-core.
 * The "plus" repo might also be worth enabling.

 [1]: https://docs.rockylinux.org/guides/interoperability/import_rocky_to_wsl/